 on their websites.

-But, if you’re still thinking about some form of laser therapy for your hair loss, take a look at my HairMax LaserComb review, which asks whether laser combs really work, compares clinics with use-at-home products, and gives four more factors to think about!
+But if you’re still thinking about trying laser therapy for your hair loss, read the HairMax LaserComb review.
+It asks whether laser combs really do work, compares clinics with use-at-home products, and gives four more factors to think about.

-Finally, if you’re thinking about using a laser hair therapy for treat male pattern baldness, don’t forget about skull expansion – the underlying reason why this condition develops in the first place.
-Laser hair loss treatment doesn’t address skull expansion at all.
+Finally, if you’re considering laser hair therapy for male pattern baldness, please research skull expansion first.
+I believe this is the underlying reason behind this condition, but laser hair growth treatment doesn’t address skull expansion at all.

 Like this page?